Many or all companies we feature compensate us. Compensation and editorial

 • You don’t qualify for IBR or PAYE but are still struggling to make your monthly payments.

-Pros and Cons of REPAYE
+Pros and cons of REPAYE/SAVE

 • Monthly payments are capped at 10%, making this a more affordable option for borrowers, especially those who don’t qualify for IBR or PAYE.

-• REPAYE offers some interest subsidies, which can prevent a sizable tax obligation at the end of the repayment period.
-When enrolled in this repayment plan, the government will pay: all remaining interest on subsidized loans for the first three years; after that point, they will pay 50% of the remaining interest.
-It will also pay 50% of the remaining interest on unsubsidized loans for the duration of the repayment term.
+When enrolled in this repayment plan, the government will pay: all remaining interest on Subsidized Loans for the first three years; after that point, it will pay 50% of the remaining interest.
+It will also pay 50% of the remaining interest on Unsubsidized Loans for the duration of the repayment term.

-Other Options
+Other options

 In addition to the REPAYE program, the government offers Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Income-Contingent Repayment (ICR).
-Though the qualifications vary by program, they each result in loan forgiveness at the end of the repayment period.
+Though the qualifications vary by program, they all result in loan forgiveness at the end of the repayment period.

 For many borrowers, refinancing through a private lender can be an attractive option.
 In some cases, particularly for borrowers with excellent credit, refinancing federal loans to the private sector can result in lower interest rates and significant savings over the life of the loan.